PlayNetwork/RedisShake/README.md

 	The final step is to tage the image to the artifactory and push it.

 - Parametrizing the container

-	We can currently modify how the container is built in the pipeling by modification of the environment variables in the jenkins file at the build stage
+	We can currently modify how the container is built in the pipeline by modification of the environment variables in the jenkins file at the build stage

 - CNF